-Within paragraphs as well as in between paragraphs and sections, elements that create transitions and that connect various parts of the text help readers see where the text is going.
+Within paragraphs as well as between paragraphs and sections, elements that create transitions and that connect various parts of the text help readers see where the text is going.
 Writers can choose between different kinds of transitional devices depending on the type of link that they wish to make.
-For information and advice regarding the use of transitional devices, see
+For information and advice regarding the use of transitional devices, see:

 How do I find transitional words and phrases for my text?